cityofaustin/Residential-Permitting/_projects/shed.md

 #### Do prefabricated sheds require a permit?

 A prefabricated shed may still require a permit.
 To determine if your prefabricated shed requires a permit, refer to “Do I need a permit?”
+If you're going to build or pour a foundation (such as pier and beam or slab) for a prefabricated shed and your shed will not otherwise need a building permit, you will not need a permit.

 #### How much do building permits cost?